Immunizations: Vaccines for Children Program Information for Parents and Patients

 About the Vaccines for Children (VFC) Program

 Vaccines are one of the best ways to keep your children healthy.
-The VFC program gives you access to free vaccines.
-Vaccines prevent many diseases and stop viruses from spreading.
+The VFC program gives children access to free vaccines.
+Vaccines provide protection against many diseases and stop the spread of viruses.

 The VFC program: